BlvckBytes/docs-quick-shop-search/docs/usage.md

 - `quickshopsearch.feature.interact.other-world`: Remotely interact with shops within another world
 - `quickshopsearch.access-list.<suffix>`: Control access-lists by permission, see [Access-Lists](./configuration.md#access-lists)
 - `quickshopsearch.bypass-access-lists`: Bypass all access-lists, see [Access-Lists](./configuration.md#access-lists)
+- `quickshopsearch.command.advertise`: Invoke the toggle-advertise sub-command of quickshop.
+- `quickshopsearch.command.advertise.owner-bypass`: Invoke the toggle-advertise command for shops you're not the owner of.
+- `quickshopsearch.bypass-non-advertise`: View all shops, no matter whether they're advertising.

 ## Performance Concerns